nyu-cds/python-concurrency/_episodes/01-gettingstarted.md

 > ## Challenge
 >
 > Create the `download.py` and `simple.py` files using the programs provided above.
 Replace the string `'replace with your client ID'` in
 > `simple.py` with the client ID you obtained from Imgur.
-Run the `simply.py` and verify that you obtain a number of images in the `images`
+Run `simple.py` and verify that you obtain a number of images in the `images`
 > directory.
 Note how long it takes to download these images.
 {: .challenge}